bitleak/lmstfy/README.md

 % make
 ```

-The application binary would be generated at `_build` dir, you can run it on `Running Lmstfy` section.
+The application binary would be generated at `_build` dir, you can run it on the `Running Lmstfy` section.

 ## Running Lmstfy